Paganism Is On the Rise! Latest Statistics and Studies

 Take Away

-Paganism is gaining numbers and with that clout as a viable religious option for many people.
+Paganism is gaining numbers and with that clout is a viable religious option for many people.
 Paganism has been around for thousands of years.
 Christianity and Muslims tried to kill the beliefs.
 But the stories remained.
 Author and Druid leader Kristoffer Hughes likes to say “We are still here!

 Author, Ame Vanorio, likes to joke that she is 1/2 pagan and 1/2 Catholic due to her Native (Cree) and Italian heritage.
 She is a lifelong pagan, an environmental educator, and a licensed wildlife rehabilitator.